Danie83/Java-Technologies/README.md

 `http://localhost:8080/JTLab2/controller`, complete the form and submit.
 The decorator is present in both form and result pages, the server.log can be accessed from the project files.

+### Bonus
+Created a web listener that reads a context init parameter and stores it in a class.
+Whenever the category is not displayed, it is replaced with a default category from the context init parameter read.
+At all times, the category is displayed in the response page upon completing the form.
+Also created a hand-made cookie that is displayed alongside the default category in the response page.

+`http://localhost:8080/JTLab2-Bonus/home`, complete the form and submit.
+The cookies and the category are displayed on top of the page.

 ## Lab 1 - Java Servlet Technology
 I use a Payara Server for this laboratory.
 ### Compulsory